What Was It Like in the Roaring Twenties in Art and Fashion?

 The 1920s were a time during which many of the artistic greats of modern history found their inspiration, thanks in part to the liberation of their artistic spirits.
-Ernest Hemingway, William Faulkner or F.S Fitzgerald – who wrote “The Great Gatsby” about the moral decline, prohibition, and the life of those significant twenties – were only some of them.
+Ernest Hemingway, William Faulkner, and the Fitzgeralds – The Great Gatsby being a description of moral decline, prohibition, and life during the 1920s – were only some of them.
 When it came to art, many, many exciting things happened during this period.
 Shall we look at a few examples?

 Women and Fashion

 When it came to fashion, floor-length dresses were exchanged for knee-length ones, as women were finally allowed to show some skin.
-Coco Chanel was the most recognizable fashion icon of the times, known and loved for her avant-garde designs for the modern woman, who really came to life during the Roaring Twenties.
+Coco Chanel was the most recognizable fashion icon of the times, known and loved for her avant-garde designs made for the modern woman, who really came to life during the Roaring Twenties.

-Together with the first trousers, flapper dresses and bobbed hair came high-heeled shoes, hats, and fancy jewelry.
+Together with the first trousers, flapper dresses, and bobbed hair came high-heeled shoes, hats, and fancy jewelry.
 Various shoes were fashionable such as the low-heeled “finale hopper” shoes and the high overshoes, as well as galoshes.

 The Roaring Twenties in Art and Culture

-The Roaring Twenties were also known as the times of the Harlem Renaissance – the African-American art and literary culture movement developed in New York’s Harlem district.
+The Roaring Twenties were also known as the times of the Harlem Renaissance.
+African-American art and the literary culture movement developed in New York’s Harlem district.

-These creative times left a rich output of color, impressions and new ideas that changed not only people’s thinking and their perception on the world but also played a huge role in art, music, fashion as well as history.
-What would the world be like nowadays without the elegance of Art Déco, the first fashion icon Coco Chanel, or “The Great Gatsby”?
+These creative times left a rich output of color, impressions, and new ideas that changed not only people’s thinking and their perception of the world but also played a huge role in art, music, fashion as well as history.
+What would the world be like nowadays without the elegance of Art Deco, the first fashion icon Coco Chanel, or The Great Gatsby?

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.